marcelotto/magma/docs.magma/artefacts/final/texts/Magma User Guide/article/Magma User Guide - Installation and setup (article section).md

   dir: "your_magma_vault/"
 ```

-> #### warning {: .warning}
+> #### Warning {: .warning}
 >
-> At the current state of the project, you can only change the name of directory here and not specify a completely separate directory outside of the Elixir project.
+> At the current state of the project, you can only change the name of directory here and not specify a completely separate directory outside the Elixir project.
 This is not supported yet.

 You can also configure a set of tags to be added on all generated documents with the `default_tags` key in your `config.exs`: